gvwilson/thirdbit/src/fiction/madica/index.md

 room and flopped back on the bed.
 "I'm sorry about Mrs. Mop."

 "It's okay," Madica said, her nose still in her book.
 "I hardly played with her any more anyway.
-Or---or Frankenprincess."
+Or—or Frankenprincess."
 Laurellen reached up and squeezed her hand, but let the lie pass.

 The rest of the evening was as normal as the previous hour hadn't been.
-Madica's mom told them about an old lady who had come into the library that day to return a book she'd checked out forty years ago, and about a boy---"I think he's in your class, love"---who had taken out every single one of the dozen books that the library had about asteroids and meteors.
+Madica's mom told them about an old lady who had come into the library that day to return a book she'd checked out forty years ago, and about a boy—"I think he's in your class, love"—who had taken out every single one of the dozen books that the library had about asteroids and meteors.
 Madica and Laurellen looked at each other and rolled their eyes.